 Are you frustrated with mainstream models that fall short with your most challenging couples?

-Are you brand new to Schnarch and curious what all the fuss is about?
+Are you brand new to the Crucible approach and curious if it is really different?

 Have you read the books but want to see how the ideas actually translate into clinical practice?